oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/hooks.md

 ---

 ## [S05] The Dowager’s Waltz Requiem (Grand Ball)
-- Setup: Mortals and ghosts mingle under truce; factions of the Lady and Morr circle; Orc pilgrims wait outside for a sign.
+- Setup: Mortals and ghosts mingle under truce; factions of the Lady and Morr circle.
+If the party didn’t parley with the Orcs, they arrive now and begin a siege; zealots prepare a purge.
-- Complications: Three dances mirror Robert’s three deaths; reflections attack when anchors resonate (coin, perfume, reliquary).
+- Complications: Three dances mirror Robert’s deaths; reflections attack when anchors resonate (coin, perfume, reliquary).
+Siege/Purge clocks can throw the ball into chaos.
 - Outcomes: Redemption (sanctify), Damnation (weaponize luck), or Masked Regent (bind the curse).
-Fate of Bretonnia’s scandal sealed.
+Fate of Parravon sealed.
+Guest agendas (perfumer, mason, exchequer) can tilt outcomes.
 - Leads to: Session 05; Locations: Château Malchance; payoffs for all anchors.

 ---